 Most messages that are shared on social media which ask you to share, repost or do any other action, are generally spam.
 If they promise you anything (such as a donation to a sick child, or some type of prize) chances are that they're simply spam that someone started for a joke.

 Some messages have been shared over and over again for a decade or more via emails and then social media - so any information in the message has been distorted from the original or is completely out of date (such as a missing person).

-The giraffe riddle message is a relatively harmless joke though, so go ahead and share it and have some fun!
+The llama riddle message is a relatively harmless joke though, so go ahead and share it and have some fun!